CarlSargunar/Umbraco-Docker-Workshop/Workshop.md

 To save typing the code for the API is already created in the the /Files/UmbWeb folder.

+**Action:** Complete the following steps :

-1. Copy the following whole folders from the /Files/UmbWeb folder to the /UmbWeb folder.
+1. Copy the following whole folders from the /Files/UmbWeb folder to the /Workshop/UmbWeb folder.
-    - /Files/UmbWeb/Controllers to /UmbWeb/Controllers
+    - /Files/UmbWeb/Controllers to /Workshop/UmbWeb/Controllers
-    - /Files/UmbWeb/Models to /UmbWeb/Models
+    - /Files/UmbWeb/Models to /Workshop/UmbWeb/Models

-2. Amend the /UmbWeb/Startup.cs file so the ConfigureServices method resembles the following:
+2. Amend the /Workshop/UmbWeb/Startup.cs file so the ConfigureServices method resembles the following:

         public void ConfigureServices(IServiceCollection services)
         {